Simple Guide to RC Gearing

 Higher end ESC’s allow you to program some throttle softening or punch reduction in.
 This can make the car much easier to drive, resulting in smoother driving and quicker lap times.

 With a low gear, you’ll benefit from longer run times and cooler running temperatures on the ESC and motor.
 This is because less strain is being put on the motor.
-However, be careful not to go too undergeared as this can also cause overheating.

-High Gear: Higher Top Speed, Slower Acceleration
+Higher Top Speed, Slower Acceleration

-• Largest pinion, Smallest spur gear.
+• Larger pinion, Smaller spur gear.

 • Low Torque, High RPM